 The Composition scheme is applicable for small businesses who cannot maintain detailed books of accounts and have a small annual turnover.
 Such businesses can opt for an easy tax (GST) compliance under this scheme.

 Who can opt for Composition Scheme?

-Any business with annual turnover less than Rs 1.5 crore can opt for composition scheme.
+Any business with an annual turnover less than Rs 1.5 crore can opt for this scheme.
 The annual turnover for consideration of composition scheme is the turnover of all the businesses under the same PAN.

-Only certain business i.e. Manufacturers of goods, Dealers, and Restaurants (not serving alcohol) can opt for the composition scheme.
+Only certain business i.e. Manufacturers of goods, Dealers, and Restaurants (not serving alcohol) can opt for this scheme.

 Below listed are the businesses who cannot opt for the Composition scheme:

 - Service Providers

 - Business doing interstate sales

 The tax rate applicable to a Composition Dealer